GoogleChrome/web.dev/src/site/content/en/blog/webcodecs/index.md

 `VideoEncoder`: two functions are passed when the decoder is created, and codec parameters are given to `configure()`.

-The set of codec parameters can vary from codec to codec, for example H.264 codec might need a [binary blob](https://wicg.github.io/web-codecs/#dom-audiodecoderconfig-description) of avcC, unless it's encoded in so called AnnexB format ( `encoderConfig.avc = { format: "annexb" }` ).
+The set of codec parameters varies from codec to codec.
+For example H.264 codec might need a [binary blob](https://wicg.github.io/web-codecs/#dom-audiodecoderconfig-description) of avcC, unless it's encoded in so called AnnexB format ( `encoderConfig.avc = { format: "annexb" }` ).